doug-pires/de-fipe/docs/RFC.md

 # Data Assets
 # Drawbacks/Constraints
 For being a Scraper we need to Get content, save as Delta, read later again to reuse in other steps.
-## Goals
-- Our project will run without errors due to `xpaths` strings.
-## Non-Goals
-- Pay attention if raises exception, because `xpaths` changes a lot.

 # Alternatives
 # Adoption Strategy
 # Open Questions